-Family and Community Involvement Strengths
+Parent and Community Engagement Strengths

 The number of opportunities for our parents to be involved is considered a strength.
-Opportunities to get involved are communicated through our All Call system or via invitations sent home by our teachers, on our website, or via our facebook page.
+Opportunities to get involved are communicated through our All Call system, DOJO application, invitations sent home by our teachers, on our website, or via our facebook page.